-Optimization is important application of derivatives.
-Optimization problems as presented in most text books, begin with writing the model or equation that describes the situation to be optimized.
+Optimization is an important application of derivatives.
+Optimization problems as presented in most textbooks, begin with writing the model or equation that describes the situation to be optimized.
 This proves difficult for students, and is not “calculus” per se.
-Therefore, writing the equation has not be asked on AP exams in recent years (since 1983).
+Therefore, writing the equation has not been asked on AP exams in recent years (since 1983).
 Questions give the expression to be optimized and students do the “calculus” to find the maximum or minimum values.
 To save time, my suggestion is to not spend too much time writing the equations; rather concentrate on finding the extreme values.

 Topic 5.10 Introduction to Optimization Problems

 Topic 5.11 Solving Optimization Problems

 Topic 5.12 Exploring Behaviors of Implicit Relations Critical points of implicitly defined relations can be found using the technique of implicit differentiation.
 This is an AB and BC topic.
 For BC students the techniques are applied later to parametric and vector functions.

 Topic 5.1 is important and may take more than one day.
 Topics 5.2 – 5.9 flow together and for graphing they are used together; after presenting topics 5.2 – 5.7 spend the time in topics 5.8 and 5.9 spiraling and connecting the previous topics.
 Topics 5.10 and 5.11 – see note above and spend minimum time here.
 Topic 5.12 may take 2 days.

 The suggested time for Unit 5 is 15 – 16 classes for AB and 10 – 11 for BC of 40 – 50-minute class periods, this includes time for testing etc.